Quantized-Tinyllava: a new multimodal foundation model enables efficient split learning: Introduction

-In response, privacy-preserving machine learning paradigms have garnered increasing attention.
-Among them, split learning has emerged as a promising framework that enables collaborative model training without exposing raw data \cite{gupta2018distributedlearningdeepneural}.
-In this scheme, the model is partitioned between clients and a central server.
-While this method effectively decouples data ownership from model inference and reduces privacy risks, it introduces substantial communication overhead due to the transmission of high-dimensional intermediate features and gradients.
-Numerous split learning frameworks has been proposed, addressing the communication overhead problems and data leakage concerns.
-However, none of them is efficient enough for large foundation models due to complex features and tasks.
+In response, split learning has emerged as a promising framework that enables collaborative model training without exposing raw data \cite{gupta2018distributedlearningdeepneural}.
+In split learning, a model is partitioned between client devices and a central server, allowing sensitive data to remain localized.
+Although this method effectively decouples data ownership from model inference and reduces privacy risks, it introduces substantial communication overhead due to the transmission of high-dimensional intermediate features and gradients.
+Furthermore, the potential risk of data leakage through feature inversion attacks under the split learning framework poses additional challenges to its privacy-preserving guaranties.
+A communication-efficient split learning framework that is robust to privacy attacks is essential.

-In foundation models, quantization has been proposed as an effective technique for compressing data.
-Many studies have demonstrated that foundation models can maintain performance under 8-bit quantization \cite{dettmers2022llmint88bitmatrixmultiplication} for intermediate features.
-However, higher compression rate (e.g., 4-bit, 2-bit) still inevitably causes information loss thereby degrading model's performance \cite{10.1145/3746709.3746773}.
-To achieve further compression, discrete representation learning with neural networks offers a promising approach.
-Among deep learning models, one of the most representative methods is VQ-VAE.
-It utilizes an encoder to produce continuous vectors and then maps them to a set of discrete codes via a learnable codebook, effectively compressing the data into compact, discrete representations. \cite{oord2018neuraldiscreterepresentationlearning}.
-However, VQ-VAE suffers from significant limitations, including the codebook collapse problem and high computational complexity.
-To address these issues, the recently proposed Finite Scalar Quantization (FSQ) method serves as a simpler yet effective alternative, leveraging a straightforward rounding operation and the straight-through estimator. \cite{mentzer2023finitescalarquantizationvqvae}.

-Despite extensive research, to the best of our knowledge, no well-established multi-modal foundation model architecture has been proposed that incorporates a split learning strategy through vector quantization.
-Moreover, to implement vector quantization technique into a large foundation model, there are still problems to solve.
-Compared with ordinary deep learning models, large foundation models require encoding complex contextual structure and learning from complex information.
-This could require a higher degree of information preservation.
-Moreover, determining the optimal quantization bandwidth has been a long challenge that is highly dependent on empirical heuristics and extensive experiments.

-To address this issue, we proposed a new multi-modal foundation model that incorporates a novel vector quantization method.
-This method retains the simplicity and computational efficiency of FSQ but achieves a significantly higher compression rate while maintaining model performance, thereby enabling more efficient split learning.
-Built upon the TinyLLaVA framework \cite{zhou2024tinyllavaframeworksmallscalelarge}, we presented a general framework for constructing, evaluating, and analyzing quantized multi-modal foundation models.
-Then, we established a theoretical foundation for determining the optimal number of discrete representation levels based on entropy coding theory, which was subsequently validated through our experiments.